YottaDB/YDBDoc/ProgGuide/langfeat.rst

    SET ^M(ACCT)=PREC,^PN(NAM)=ACCT
    TCOMMIT

 This transaction encapsulates these two SETs.
 The first increments the tally of patients registered, storing the number in local variable ACCT for faster access in the current program, and in global variable ^M(0).
 The second SET stores a patient record by account number and the third cross-references the account number with the patient name.
-Placing the SETs within a single transaction ensures that the database always receive either all of the SETs or none of them, thus protecting database integrity against process or system failure.
+Placing the SETs within a single transaction ensures that the database always receives either all of the SETs or none of them, thus protecting database integrity against process or system failure.
 Similarly, another concurrent process, whether using transactions or not, never finds one of the SETs in place without also finding the other one.

 Example: